Why study in New Zealand?

 Depending on your location, budget, and preferences, you may choose to find private or shared accommodation or live on campus.
 If you decide to live on campus, you will save travel expenses.
 There are shared facilities and communal areas, which means opportunities to make new friends.

-• Private apartments or houses
+- Private apartments or houses

 While choosing to live in a flat or a house is more costly than living on campus, this option allows for flexibility as you’ll be able to choose the location you live in.
 However, choosing to live by yourself might make meeting new people more challenging.

-The average cost of furnished and unfurnished apartment rentals is $180.00 per week, although the price varies between regions.
+per week, although the price varies between regions.
 Note the price is in NZ (NZD).

-• Shared flats
+- Shared flats

-Some websites allow students to research shared houses and shared flat options.
+allow students to research shared houses and shared flat options.
 Less expensive than renting a private flat, this option will also allow you to meet other people (may they be students or not).

 Transport